Employment Law Cases

 - The employee can do training when furloughed provided they receive minimum wage when doing so.

-- An employer can claim 80% of wages up to a maximum of £2,500 per month per furloughed employee but must pay employers’ NICs and 3% employer pension contributions.
+- Until 1 July 2021 an employer can claim 80% of wages up to a maximum of £2,500 per month per furloughed employee but must pay employers’ NICs and 3% employer pension contributions.
 They can top up if they choose to do so.
+After 1 July 2021 the employer can only claim 70% and from !
+August to 30 September 2021 the employer can only claim 60%.

 - The furlough agreement with the employee must be kept for five years and records of the amount claimed/claim period/calculations/usual hours worked and actual hours worked must be kept for six years.